-Certification in Kentucky, as well as other states, requires a bachelor's degree from an approved teacher education institution; successful performance of professional tasks and development of a professional portfolio demonstrating fulfillment of Kentucky's and Thomas More College's Teacher Standards; and passing scores on the PLT and Praxis II exams.
-Information about registration and testing sites is online at www.ets.org/praxis.
+Certification in Kentucky, as well as other states, requires a bachelor's degree from an approved teacher education institution; successful performance of professional tasks and development of a professional portfolio demonstrating fulfillment of Kentucky's and Thomas More College's Teacher Standards; and passing scores on the Praxis II (content area) and Principals of Learning and Teaching (PLT) tests.
+Information about registration and testing sites can be found at www.ets.org/praxis.